silverstripe/silverstripe-graphql/README.md

 Any fields you've listed on a descendant that are available on those ancestors will be exposed on the ancestors as well.
 For CRUD operations, each ancestor gets its own set of operations and input types.

+When reading types that have exposed descendants (e.g. reading Page, when RedirectorPage is also exposed), the return type is a *union* of the base type and all exposed descendants.
+This union type takes on the name `{BaseType}WithDescendants`.

 **Via YAML**:
 ```yaml
 SilverStripe\GraphQL: